 - More interest in their looks and clothes

 - Mood swings (going quickly from happy to sad or sad to happy)

 - More concern about what their friends and classmates think

 - Challenging rules and resisting advice from parents

 This is also a time when some kids may start showing signs of depression or eating disorders.

 What are some of the physical changes my child will go through?

 Many kids ages 11 to 14 are going through puberty.
 Puberty is when a child’s body develops into an adult’s body.

 You can help by giving your child information about what changes to expect during puberty.
-You can also encourage your child to talk with another trusted adult, like a teacher or school nurse.
+You can also encourage your child to talk about puberty with the doctor or another trusted adult, like a teacher or school nurse.